AstrobioMike/AstrobioMike.github.io/bash/why.md

 <br>
 # Example 1 - Renaming 1,000 files
-So the setup is we have 1,000 files that have names like "Sample-1.fq", "Sample-2.fq", etc., but to use the program we want to use we need the filenames to contain an underscore instead of a dash, like "Sample_1.fq", "Sample_2.fq", etc. Hmm, time to get an undergrad??
-Noooo, it's *bash* to the rescue!
+So the setup is we have 1,000 files that have names like "Sample-1.fq", "Sample-2.fq", etc., but to use the program we want to use we need the filenames to contain an underscore instead of a dash, like "Sample_1.fq", "Sample_2.fq", etc. Time for *bash* to the rescue!

 Our example_1 directory holds our 1,000 problematic files.